 Entry requirements There are no specific requirements to become a brewer.
 However, employers often prefer you to have a qualification such as a Bachelor of Science (in food science, brewing & fermentation, biochemistry, microbiology or chemical or process engineering).

 Brewers need to be:

 - · Able to take the initiative

-- · Practical and efficient · Accurate, with an eye for detail
+- · Practical and efficient

 - · Patient and reliable

 - Able to work well in a team

-- Skilled in communicating with others · Good at solving problems.
+- Skilled in communicating with others

+- · Good at solving problems